How to Cite a Painting

 Banksy.
 Girl with Balloon. c.
 2002.
 Mural on stairwell wall.
 South Bank, London.
 Photographed by author, October 31, 2023.

-Here, you give the artist (if known), a descriptive title, an approximate date, a description of the medium and location, and even a note that you are the one who documented it.
+Here, you give the artist (if known), a descriptive title, an approximate date, a description of the medium and location, and a note that you documented it.
 This is honest and thorough academic writing.
+For other non-standard sources, see this guide on how to cite newspaper articles.

-Do I need to cite a painting if I just mention its title in my writing?
+Do I need to cite a painting if I just mention its title?

 Yes.
-Any time you refer to a specific artwork to support your ideas, you need to provide a citation.
+Any time you refer to a specific artwork to support your argument, you need to cite a painting or other artwork properly.
+Providing a citation is required whether you include an image or only discuss the title.
 This applies whether you include an image of the painting or just discuss its title and description.
 The in-text citation is necessary to connect your idea to the source, and the full citation must appear on your references page.

 What’s the difference between a reference list entry and an in-text citation?